Putin’s endgame in Ukraine – and why it won’t finish there

 But that idea has been hobbled by American negotiators who have already adopted most of Russia’s aims as first principles ahead of any talks.
 Lately these have, again, included repeated statements by Trump that Crimea, captured by Russia in 2014, was a lost cause for Kyiv.

-Zelensky will be buoyed by the signing of a minerals deal with Trump this week after a flurry of diplomacy between Kyiv and Washington, ensuring that the US is has some financial skin in the game when it comes to the future of his country.
+Zelensky will be buoyed by the signing of a minerals deal with Trump after a flurry of diplomacy between Kyiv and Washington, ensuring that the US has some financial skin in the game when it comes to the future of his country.

-Any US military aid, from whenever the deal is ratified by the Ukrainian parliament, will be assigned a dollar value and given a credit in a joint US-Ukraine investment fund in a minerals for weapons swap.
-It will only be valid on future resource exploitation so not the US has a financial incentive to continue to back Ukraine.
+Any US military aid, from whenever the deal is ratified by the Ukrainian parliament, will be assigned a dollar value and given a credit in a joint US-Ukraine investment fund in a minerals-for-weapons swap.
+It will only be valid on future resource exploitation, so the US has a financial incentive to continue to back Ukraine.

 The US and Russia have agreed in advance that Zelensky will have to accept that from the very start of any discussion.
 The stakes are, however, considerably higher for the wider region.